 Beyond the Law

-Prior to attending law school, Mihir was a high school physics teacher for two years at Monacan High School outside Richmond.
+Before attending law school, Mihir was a high school physics teacher for two years at Monacan High School outside Richmond.
 While at Monacan, Mihir coached the boys varsity tennis team and was honored as a role model teacher.

 University of Richmond School of Law, J.D., cum laude